SwipeCellKit/SwipeCellKit/README.md

 The completion animation occurs on touch up if expansion is actively triggered.
 The `SwipeExpansionStyle.CompletionAnimation` enumeration defines the following expansion animation completion style options:

-1. `.fill(FillOptions)`: The expansion button will completely expand to fill the previous place of the cell.
+1. `.fill(FillOptions)`: The expansion buttons will completely expand to fill the previous place of the cell.
 2. `.bounce`: The expansion will bounce back from the trigger point and hide the action view, resetting the cell.

 For fill expansions, you can use the `FillOptions` type to configure the behavior of the fill completion animation along with the timing of the invocation of the action handler.
 These options are defined by the `ExpansionFulfillmentStyle` and `HandlerInvocationTiming`.